ecto/duino/README.md

 ![debug](http://i.imgur.com/W7LUW.png)

 The **board** object is an EventEmitter.
-You can listen for `connected`, `data` and `message`.
-Data is a raw output from the serial port.
-Message is emitted after a newline is encountered and is just a vanity funtion.
+You can listen for the following events:

+* `data` raw output from the serial port
+* `message` on newline, emits all data since the last newline
+* `connected` when the serial port has connected
+* `ready` when all internal post-connection logic has finished and the board is ready to use

 ````javascript
 board.on('connected', function(){